SSSwetha25/SSSwetha25/README.md

 ## 🎯 What I'm Currently Working On

-- Building reusable components with React and Tailwind CSS
+- Building reusable components with React and Tailwind CSS.
-- Learning the basics of Node.js and Express.js for full-stack development
+- Learning the basics of Node.js and Express.js for full-stack development.

 ---